 Brake repair is a general term that covers any work on the braking system.
 Brake replacement specifically refers to replacing worn components — usually pads and rotors.
 In everyday conversation, people use these terms interchangeably, and for most drivers, the repair they need is a pad and rotor replacement.

 A complete brake system overhaul — replacing pads, rotors, calipers, brake lines, and flushing the fluid — is rare and usually only necessary on high-mileage vehicles or vehicles that have been severely neglected.
-This type of comprehensive work can run $1,500 to $3,000+ depending on the vehicle.
+This type of comprehensive work is significantly more expensive and depends on the vehicle, parts needed, and labor involved.

 Is It Safe to Drive with Bad Brakes?